 Brix & The Extricated released their amazing new album “Super Blood Wolf Moon” on 25th October on Grit Over Glamour Records.
-Honouring the prolific output that is historically embedded in the DNA of this band, Brix & The Extricated release their third studio album in as many years.
+Honouring the prolific output that is historically embedded in this band's DNA, Brix & The Extricated release their third studio album in as many years.
 364 days after the release of their second record “Breaking State”, the band have changed gears once again.
 This album sees the band decimate dimensional boundaries resulting in a body of work that is sure to resonate.
 Mark Millar caught up with Brix Smith-Start to talk about the new album.

 "Super Blood Wolf Moon" is a great title.
 What's the meaning behind it?

 We wrote the first song for the album at the tail end of the Breaking State tour.
 By January and February, I sent a few demos to write the lyrics and melody, and I was working on them at my friend’s house in Kent.
 I usually go there to write because she lives in this fantastic house right on the white cliffs overlooking the sea.
 It's very spectacular, and I find it a great place to write.
 Other people have done work there - the place has great energy.
 On one of the nights when I was staying overwriting, it was the night of the actual Super Blood Wolf Moon.
 We were so excited that we set our clocks to wake us up at four in the morning when you could see it at it’s best.